 Application of DGAT-cancer to multiple types of cancer

-DGAT-cancer was applied to 6,643 samples derived from 9 cancer cohorts, which are Bladder urothelial carcinoma (BLCA), Breast invasive carcinoma (BRCA), Cervical and endocervical cancers (CESC), Colon adenocarcinoma (COAD), Glioblastoma multiforme (GBM), Head and neck squamous cell carcinoma (HNSC), Brain lower grade glioma (LGG), Lung adenocarcinoma (LUAD) and Stomach adenocarcinoma (STAD) whose mutation (uEMD-Mut) and gene expression (uEMD-Ex, gene expression level and MutExTDA) features were all available in TCGA database (Methods).
+DGAT-cancer was applied to 6,643 samples derived from 7 cancer cohorts, which are Bladder urothelial carcinoma (BLCA), Breast invasive carcinoma (BRCA), Colon adenocarcinoma (COAD), Glioblastoma multiforme (GBM), Head and neck squamous cell carcinoma (HNSC), Lung adenocarcinoma (LUAD) and Stomach adenocarcinoma (STAD) whose mutation (uEMD-Mut) and gene expression (uEMD-Ex, gene expression level and MutExTDA) features were all available in TCGA database (Methods).
 The numbers of genes predicted to be cancer drivers by DGAT-cancer are shown in Table S8.

-We found significant (padj≤0.032) overlaps between the predicted cancer drivers and the cancer gene sets, CGC, OncoKB and IntOGen, respectively (Fig. 2a) compared to the background genes (19,350 protein-coding genes in ENSEMBL biotype).
+We found significant (padj≤0.032) overlaps between the predicted cancer drivers and the cancer gene sets, CGC, OncoKB and IntOGen, respectively (Fig. 2a) compared to the background genes 19,350 protein-coding genes form Ensembl version 110).

 Since cancer genes are likely to have experienced a slower evolutionary rate and stronger purifying selection than those of non-cancer, Mendelian disease, and orphan disease genes27, we tested the enrichment of the predicted genes in the genes under selective constraint28.
-The predicted cancer drivers of the nine cancer types were significantly (padj≤4.18×10-4) enriched in genes that have been under selective constraint (Fig. 2a).
-We further evaluated the enrichment of the predicted cancer drivers in the shRNA gene set by performing shRNA screens in 216 cancer cell lines29,30 (Methods).
-As shown in Fig. 2a, the predicted cancer driver genes in the nine cancer types were significantly (padj≤0.034) enriched in the shRNA gene set, illustrating the potential roles of the predicted cancer drivers in cancer cell survival.
-The predicted cancer drivers were also enriched in cancer-related pathways defined in the Kyoto Encyclopedia of Genes and Genomes (KEGG)31 database, e.g. Proteoglycans in cancer (5.13×10-6≤FDR≤0.033), cancer immunotherapy (FDR=6.16×10-3), and p53 signalling pathway (6.40×10-3≤FDR≤0.046) (Fig. S2).
-The method for gene-set enrichment analysis is in Supplementary Material.
+The predicted cancer drivers of the seven cancer types were significantly (padj≤1.12×10-8) enriched in genes that have been under selective constraint (Fig. 2a).
+We further evaluated the enrichment of the predicted cancer drivers in the gene sets identified through shRNA and CRISPR screens29,30 (Methods).
+As shown in Fig. 2a, the predicted cancer driver genes in the seven cancer types were significantly (padj≤3.99×10-4) enriched in the shRNA gene set, illustrating the potential roles of the predicted cancer drivers in cancer cell survival.
+The predicted cancer drivers were also enriched in cancer-related pathways defined in the Kyoto Encyclopedia of Genes and Genomes (KEGG)31 database, e.g. Proteoglycans in cancer (5.13×10-6≤FDR≤0.033) and p53 signaling pathway (FDR=0.046) (Fig. S3).
+The method for gene-set enrichment analysis is in supplementary material.

 Additionally, there were 20 genes predicted as cancer drivers by DGAT-cancer in multiple cancer types (Fig. 2b).
-These genes include TP53 that was predicted to be a cancer driver in nine types of cancer, with predicted scores ranking between the top 1 to the top 24.
+These genes include TP53 that was predicted to be a cancer driver in seven types of cancer, with predicted scores ranking between the top 1 to the top 24.
 The COL1A2 gene was predicted as a cancer driver in BLCA and HNSC, with predicted scores ranking in the top 10 and the top 4, respectively.
 Another gene, PTEN, was predicted to be a cancer driver in BRCA, CESC, COAD, GBM, LGG and STAD.

-Moreover, predicted cancer drivers in BRCA, CESC, COAD, GBM, LGG and STAD were significantly (7.65×10-8≤padj≤0.046) enriched in drug response genes (Fig. 2c).
+Moreover, predicted cancer drivers in BRCA, COAD, GBM and STAD were significantly (7.65×10-8≤padj≤0.046) enriched in drug response genes (Fig. 2c).
 We explored the correlation between the expression patterns of the predicted cancer driver genes and drug activities, expressed as 50% growth inhibitory levels (GI50) in the NCI-60 cell line, which were derived from CellMinerCDB32.
 The analysis was performed by calculating Pearson correlation coefficients between gene expression levels and the z-scores of negative log 10 (GI50) in all NCI-60 cell lines.
 We found that the expression levels of many predicted cancer drivers were significantly (padj≤0.05) correlated with drug activities (Fig. 2d), thereby illustrating the potential of these genes for clinical treatment.

 DGAT-cancer outperformed other methods